nodejs/node-v0.x-archive/doc/api/fs.markdown

 Synchronous lchmod(2).

-## fs.stat(path, callback, [throwSafe])
+## fs.stat(path, callback)

 Asynchronous stat(2).
 The callback gets two arguments `(err, stats)` where `stats` is a [fs.Stats](#fs_class_fs_stats) object.
 See the [fs.Stats](#fs_class_fs_stats) section below for more information.

-Setting the throwSafe parameter to true prevents the error creation.
+Setting the throwSafe fs option to true (see [fs.CreateConfiguredFSObject](#fs_createconfiguredfsobject_options)) prevents the error creation.
 If the call fails, the first parameter of the callback will be true.
+This does not prevent the errors when the path contains the null character.

 ## fs.lstat(path, callback)